 Outdoor Research has created a feature rich pair of Mens hiking pants and I can’t think of anything missing from these pants.

 With a flat waistband will remain comfortable under a loaded pack and the adjustable Velcro belt on each side will make sure the pants fit a wide range of sizes.

 They are made from a combination of nylon, polyester, and spandex which means these pants are tough, stretchy, and moisture wicking!
 They come ready to be worn with suspenders thanks to built-in attachment points, too.

-Hard to go wrong here and the Outdoor Research Cirque hiking pants are my top pick.
-Click here for the Women’s Cirque Pants.
+Hard to go wrong here and the Outdoor Research Cirque trekking pants are my top pick.
+Click here for the Cirque Hiking Pants for Women.

 I’ve been hiking in these pants for years and started wearing them first when guiding hikes on the Appalachian Trail in North Carolina.

 These pants embody many of the most important characteristics of a good hiking pants for me.
 They’re convertible into shorts, made of tough nylon, and feature a great flat waistband with micro fleece inner.